Alternative Learning Environments: Parents’ Experiences of Long-Term Equine Assisted Therapy for Children with Autism Spectrum Disorder

 Fingerprint

-Dive into the research topics of 'Alternative Learning Environments: Parents Experiences of Long-term Equine Assisted Therapy for Children with Autism Spectrum Disorders'.
+Dive into the research topics of 'Alternative Learning Environments: Parents’ Experiences of Long-Term Equine Assisted Therapy for Children with Autism Spectrum Disorder'.
 Together they form a unique fingerprint.

 Cite this